Posted on July 16, 2021 in All

 The experience for the patient is more or less the same with IV sedation as general anesthesia though patients can become aroused during the procedure.
 The primary difference is that all of the medication is administered intravenously.
 Your surgeon and anesthesiologist will determine whether IV sedation or general anesthesia is preferable for your surgery.

 Local anesthesia involves making an injection to the treatment area so it can be numbed entirely.
 Throughout the procedure, you will be awake, meaning that there are fewer side effects and a shorter recovery period.
 You will also feel some sensations such as pressure or movement, but the discomfort should be minimal.
 Some patients are not comfortable with local anesthesia because they do not wish to be alert and aware of any sights or sounds that could be experienced during their procedure.
 You may be given another medication by mouth or inhalation to relax for this reason.
-Local anesthesia is only recommended for less extensive procedures such as mole removal or lip lift.
+Local anesthesia is only recommended for less extensive procedures such as a lip lift.

 Ultimately, choosing the type of anesthesia you receive is up to Dr. Ransom and your anesthesiologist.
 While it is beneficial to understand the basics of different types of anesthesia, a medical professional is uniquely qualified to determine the safest and most appropriate option for you.
 During a consultation, Dr. Ransom will listen to your preferences and make a recommendation with your safety and comfort as the highest priority.